PHOTO CREDIT: ISTOCK

 NNAS Advisory Report

-4. IDENTIFY CRNMPEI AS A JURISDICTION TO RECEIVE YOUR NNAS ADVISORY REPORT
+3. IDENTIFY CRNMPEI AS A JURISDICTION TO RECEIVE YOUR NNAS ADVISORY REPORT

 CRNMPEI only accepts official documents from NNAS.
 You must select CRNMPEI as the jurisdiction to receive your NNAS report when completed.
 CRNMPEI only accepts the NNAS report directly from NNAS.
-If you originally identified another jurisdiction to receive your report, you can have your report “ported” to CRNMPEI by making a request to NNAS.

-5. APPLY FOR REGISTRATION WITH CRNMPEI THROUGH THE APPLICANT PORTAL
+4. APPLY FOR REGISTRATION WITH CRNMPEI THROUGH THE APPLICANT PORTAL

 After CRNMPEI receives your NNAS report, you can apply for registration through the Applicant Portal by selecting the Internationally Educated Nurse application.
+Your application may qualify for the revised IEN registration pathway.
+For more information click here.

-7. CRNMPEI STAFF WILL CONTACT YOU
+6. CRNMPEI STAFF WILL CONTACT YOU

 If you have started your NNAS process and application with another jurisdiction, CRNMPEI cannot transfer the application process from another jurisdiction — you have to begin a CRNMPEI application and complete all the requirements.
 You have the choice to continue on with the jurisdiction you have started with and then apply to CRNMPEI, or start an application with CRNMPEI.
 Please Note** CRNMPEI cannot pick up where you left off with the first jurisdiction.
-Your NNAS report must be valid at the time of application to CRNMPE